 We value the opportunities that trips and visits offer to our curriculum.
 As such, there are many off site visits arranged, both as part of the curriculum and to offer experience beyond the curriculum.
-We have partner schools in France, Germany, Spain, Sweden and India and also have Italian links through our participation in Erasmus.
-In the summer term we organise two Activity Days to complement our curriculum.
-Activities planned for this year are:
+We have partner schools in France, Germany, Spain, Sweden and India and also have Italian links through our previous participation in Erasmus.
+In the summer term we usually organise two Activity Days to complement our curriculum.
+Activities planned for this year have been slimmed down due to Covid and are being held in school rather than trips.
+As follows:

-Year 7 - Creative Olympics and STEM Day
+Year 7 - Creative Olympics

+Year 8 - STEM Day